eFrane/ConsoleAdditions/README.md

   for further configuration.
 This is especially useful when the desired command requires some kind of process piping.

+**Silencing Errors**

+It is possible to run a Batch of commands without throwing exceptions.

 ### Output

 This Package offers additional console output interfaces: